primatejs/primate/docs/guide/getting-started.md

 If you're a Deno user, use `deno run --allow-all npm:primate` to run Primate.
 !!!

+!!!
+If you're using Node, make sure you add `{ "type": "module" }` to your `package.json` file for Node to treat JavaScript files as ESM.
+!!!

 ## Multi-language support in routes

 Primate isn't limited to JavaScript for your backend code.
 If you're a Go